-The Three Sisters (corn, squash and beans) was a Native American growing technique that capitalizes on the strengths of each individual ingredient.
+The Three Sisters—corn, squash and beans—was a Native American growing technique that capitalized on the strengths of each individual ingredient.
 Cooked together they make a great soup that is popular with vegetarians and vegans.
-Try it on your Thanksgiving table menu.
+Try it on your Thanksgiving table.

-- 4 pounds of your favorite winter squash (butternut, acorn, sunshine)
+- 2 pounds of your favorite winter squash (butternut, acorn, kabocha)

 - 1/4 cup garlic, chopped

 - 1 pound fresh or frozen corn kernels

 - Preheat the oven to 350°F. Halve the squash and scoop out the seeds.
 Place the squash halves skin-side down on a lightly oiled baking sheet, and then roast until cooked through and soft, anywhere from 30 to 90 minutes (see tips below for cooking times depending on your squash).
 Remove from the oven and allow to cool.